spineo/accumulo-hdfs-zookeeper/README.md

 ## Ansible Configuration: Automated AccumuloConfiguration/Start-up of Zookeeper, Hadoop, and Accumulo

-This Ansible is now part of the https://github.com/spineo/ansible-aws-instance repository.
-Please review the [README](https://github.com/spineo/ansible-aws-instance/blob/master/README.md) in that repository for more details including Ansible installation/setup.
+This Ansible is now part of the https://github.com/spineo/ansible-aws-instance/ repository.
+Please review the [Ansible AWS Instance](https://spineo.github.io/ansible-aws-instance/) documentation for more details including Ansible installation/setup.

 ## Run the Test Application